 Europe has two speeds when you take this railroad as an example: the subsidized one and the country-owned one.
 The Polish railway-system between Bialystok and the border with Lithuania is in need of an overhaul.
 Trains go at about 20 or 30 kilometers per hour.
 Once the train crossed the border, it picks up speed as it rides on brand new tracks.
 All along the trajectory are signs of the support the EU gave to this rail.
 From the border to Kaunas is a nice, comfortable and fast train ride.

 As soon as the train goes over the Polish-Lithuanian border, not only does the speed change, but the time does too.
-Poland is in the same timezone as Paris, London and Brussels.
+Poland is in the same timezone as Paris, London, and Brussels.
 Lithuania is one hour ahead of them.
-For the next future I’m in the Eastern European Time Zone.
+For the next future, I’m in the Eastern European Time Zone.
 Till after I will leave Moscow, I can keep my clocks and cameras on this new time.

 In the station of Vilnius, I had Jimi waiting for me.
-He’s part of a project I’m working on, and arrived here by plane yesterday.
+He’s part of a project I’m working on and arrived here by plane yesterday.
 Having some local knowledge makes the arrival a bit easier.
-We take a taxi from the station to the AirBNB we’ll share in the next days, and get on our way to discover the city.
+We take a taxi from the station to the Airbnb we’ll share in the next days, and get on our way to discover the city.
 First observation: this is a rather small city, and it allows to be discovered easily by foot.
 Second discovery: it has plenty of very good coffee places!

 I met Valentyn Odnoviun, a photographer from Ukraine, who now lives and studies in Vilnius.
 He’s a willing guide for the nice city that Vilnius is.
 I feel very much at home here, despite the language barrier, and that has much to do with Valentyn taking us to the less touristy places.

 I discover some new culinary items.
 There’s Kvass, a soda made with bread at the base.
-I eat pigs ears for the fist time in my life.
+I eat pigs ears for the first time in my life.
 I taste a zeppelin-alike dumpling, try some cold beet soup, and have a couple of local beers.
 All part of the discovery of this part of Europe.
 And besides the pig ears, a very pleasant discovery.

 The art school has several spaces where the students show their art.
 Valentyn had an exposition starting in the days I was there as well.
 He documented the basements of a Gestapo prison.
-With the support of Tokina, and using analogue dia (positives), he creates a unique view on some dark parts of history.
+With the support of Tokina, and using analog dia (positives), he creates a unique view of some dark parts of history.
 The exposition, called Traces of Memory gives his impression of the 39 prison cells in the building.

 When visiting another building in the school, I was shocked by the presence of a war threat that lives in Lithuania.

 Very similar to Christiania in Denmark, this independent state (not recognized by any other nation) hosts many artists and free thinkers.
 Its constitution brings free elements and plain humor together.
-The moto of the state is:
+The motto of the state is: